BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Other applications

 \subsection{Computing new numerical tables}

-The user may be interested in recomputing the tables described in Appendix \ref{app:tables}, either to have more entries or to compute them with different methods for comparison.
-The easiest way to add tables in \texttt{BlackHawk} would be: \begin{itemize} \item authorize the corresponding ``choice'' parameters to have other integer values, \item put the new tables in a new directory in the \texttt{src/tables/} subfolder, \item create a \texttt{infos.txt} information file and the corresponding \texttt{read\_*\_infos} routine or modify the existing ones, \item add a switch into the tables reading routines, \item make sure that the way tables are used in the routines will be compatible with the format of the new ones. \end{itemize}
+The user may be interested in recomputing the tables described in Appendix~\ref{app:numerical_tables}, either to have more entries or to compute them with different methods for comparison.
+The easiest way to add tables in \texttt{BlackHawk} would be: \begin{itemize} \item authorize the corresponding ``choice'' parameters to have other integer values, \item put the new tables in a new directory in the subfolder: